 This is right in the middle of the amount of energy the fridge will use just cooling the right zone as a fridge, and running as a cold fridge/freezer.
 Nice to have options, but it's considerably more than the 0.2 or 0.25 kWh/24 figures claimed.

 The unit was then switched off for the following night to see how it would fare.

 After 10 hours switched off overnight: Left zone was 10 °C, right zone was 6 °C. The water felt cool, not cold, and the ice bottle had melted quite a bit.
 This would not be particularly good for the contents of either, but could probably be survived (unless it was ice cream).

-The fridge/freezer works very well but uses more power than claimed.
+The fridge/freezer works very well but uses more power than claimed (of course).